-For example, are educational institutions safe despite heavy school fee structure?
+For example, are educational institutions safe despite the massive school fee structure?
 How good and feasible, home-school concept can be?.
 Which school is best and why?
-Which school focuses on overall development of a child?
+Which school focuses on the overall development of a child?

 #3 Improving Habits

-In the long run it’s beneficial to practice and give up some habits which we think are undesirable.
-For example, I try to avoid excess use of technology (television, mobile phone, laptop) in-front of my toddler.
+In the long run, it’s beneficial to practice and give up some habits which we think are undesirable.
+For example, I try to avoid excess use of technology (television, mobile phone, laptop) in front of my toddler.

 #4 Time Management

-But when I became a mother, I have started setting priorities, working on schedules and following discipline and routine in order to manage time and work.
+But when I became a mother, I have started setting priorities, working on schedules, and following discipline and routine to manage time and work.